Everett Lee: Life and career

 In 1946, Lee won a Koussevitzky Music Foundation Award to conduct at Tanglewood, and played first violin in the New York City Symphony, conducted by Bernstein.
 In 1947, he founded an interracial orchestra, the Cosmopolitan Symphony Society, made up of "Americans of Chinese, Russian, Jewish, Negro, Italian and Slavic origin", as well as women.
 He served as director of Columbia University's opera department in the early 1950s and traveled to Europe on a Fulbright scholarship.
 In 1953, Lee served as a guest conductor of the Louisville Orchestra, becoming the first African American to conduct a white symphony orchestra in the American South.
-In 1955, he conducted an acclaimed New York City Opera production of La traviata, becoming "the first Negro to conduct professional grand opera in the U.S."
+In 1955, he conducted an acclaimed New York City Opera production of La traviata, becoming "the first Negro to conduct professional grand opera in the U.S." In 1950 and 1954, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Lee was met with undisguised racism throughout his career.
 Oscar Hammerstein II declined to hire Lee to conduct touring productions of his shows, explaining that Southern theaters would refuse to book them.
 Concert manager Arthur Judson told Lee, "I don't believe in Negro symphony conductors."
 Deciding that he would find better opportunities outside of America, Lee moved to Germany with his family in 1954.
 In 1962, he was appointed chief conductor of the Norrköping Symphony Orchestra in Sweden, a position he held for a decade.

 Lee was a conductor at Carnegie Hall in New York City with the Symphony of the New World and the American Symphony Orchestra from 1969 to 1983.
 At one of his performances in 1983, he conducted Opera Ebony and the American Symphony Orchestra.
 The program included Lee conducting Joseph Bologne, Chevalier de Saint-Georges’ “Ernestine” opera excerpts, William Grant Still’s “Troubled Island” opera duet, Spiritual selections and other vocal and orchestral works.
 Featured soloists included, Benjamin Matthews, baritone (co-founder of Opera Ebony), Joy Simpson, Alpha Floyd, Joyce Mathis, sopranos and Michael Austin, tenor.
 Lee was a speaker on the program for the Tribute to Sylvia Olden Lee, Master Musician and Teacher concert at Carnegie Hall on June 29, 2017.
 In 1975, he debuted as Music Director of the Symphony of the New World for a series of concerts in Washington, D.C.
 In 1976, he conducted the New York Philharmonic for the first time; the concert was in honor of Martin Luther King Jr.'s birthday and included a work by African-American composer David Baker.
 In 1979, he became music director of the Bogotá Philharmonic Orchestra in Colombia.
 Lee conducted nearly 1,000 orchestral pieces, about 100 choral and operatic works and two Broadway works in the United States, Europe and South America.